bitst0rm-pub/Formatter/README.md

 ## Plugins

 Formatter is useless without third-party plugins.
 It relies on external plugins in order to format code.
 Such plugins need to be installed separately and can be easily disabled in settings.
 Instructions on how to install them are linked below.
 To setup plugins please keep in mind to:

-- check plugin requirements, eg. PHP-CS-Fixer needs PHP >=7.4.0 or Black Python >=3.7.0 !!!
+- check plugin requirements, eg. PHP-CS-Fixer needs PHP >=7.4.0 or Black requires Python >=3.7.0
 - pass the correct path to the plugin executable and
 - adjust their environment variables (PATH, PYTHONPATH etc.) in the `Formatter.sublime-settings`.